What to do in your allotment in February

 - Keep harvesting winter vegetables like Brussels sprouts and leeks.
 I’ve just used the last of my leeks which were delicious stir fried with Brussels Sprouts.
 My sprouts are still going strong and it’s good practice to harvest them from the bottom up.

 - Harvest any early purple sprouting broccoli as the florets appear.
-My purple sprouting broccoli began to crop in the first week of February and seems to get earlier every year.
+My purple sprouting broccoli seems to crop earlier every year.
 When I was a student in the 90s, the earliest the plants ever cropped was late March.
 Perhaps this is a sign of the milder winters we often get nowadays.

 - Parsnips and swede should still be cropping nicely.